sign up to get blog posts by email

 Mike

-Michelle Golden, Golden Practices said
+Michelle Golden, Golden Practices says:

 Charlie, thank you so much for creating a carnival on this very critical (and yet often left unaddressed) subject.
-I'm pleased that your carnival, as all the work you do, brings 'trust' the attention it deserves and keeps it front of mind--count me as a loyal carnival follower.
-I'm very surprised and honored to be featured in your inaugural post among these brilliant people's insights.
+I’m pleased that your carnival, as all the work you do, brings ‘trust’ the attention it deserves and keeps it front of mind–count me as a loyal carnival follower.
+I’m very surprised and honored to be featured in your inaugural post among these brilliant people’s insights.
 Thank you so much.